 I’ve never been one to have salads as my main meal.
 For me, dinners always mean a well-rounded, balanced plate decorated with a serving of protein, a generous helping of vegetables and a side of carbs.
 Using this rule of thumb, I create fresh dinners for us almost every night.
 The theme, menu and flavours differ each night – but the essence often remains the same.

-A couple weeks ago, I decided to spend a rare quiet Sunday huddle in a corner of our family room, equipped with my laptop and a large mug of steaming hot chocolate.
+A couple of weeks ago, I decided to spend a rare quiet Sunday huddle in a corner of our family room, equipped with my laptop and a large mug of steaming hot chocolate.
 It’s been so long since I made the time to just sit and read my favourite food blogs.
-I decided to start with some oldies that I have since lost touch with.
-Saffron Trail, One Hot Stove and Rasa Malaysia were once blogs that I would never miss reading each week.
 Blame it on a rambunctious toddler who seems to get into trouble every 5 minutes, or just me trying to put more on my plate than I can possibly manage; but somehow, I’ve missed visiting these sites for the past few months.
 And my, what a joy it was to revisit these old but gold friends!
 I came out that evening refreshed, full of new inspiration and more than a boat full of recipes bookmarked to try before this year ends in exactly three measly months!

-Here’s my version of the salad inspired by Nandita, who was inspired by the great Ottolenghi.
-Serve this along side a simple grilled chicken and some toasted garlic bread for a truly delicious, comforting meal.
+Here’s my version of the salad which is inspired by the great Ottolenghi.
+Serve this alongside a simple grilled chicken and some toasted garlic bread for a truly delicious, comforting meal.

 Halloumi, Mango and Chickpea Salad